 A new hero

 Samuel Dorsey finally ordered an end to his wife’s friendships with Lyulph Stanley, Anne Botta, and Anna Leonowens.
 Sarah submitted herself to his wishes; he was in weak health and required her constant care.
 After his death in 1875, Sarah discovered a hero to worship as if she was returning to the enthusiasms for men of glory at the start of the Civil War.
-Her choice of hero was Jefferson Davis, ex-president of the Confederate States.
+Her choice of hero was Jefferson Davis, ex-president of the Confederate States, who helped promulgate the myth of the Lost Cause based on White supremacy.
 In 1873 she and Samuel had moved to Biloxi, Mississippi, into a pleasant seaside house they called Beauvoir.
 The widow provided Davis spacious chambers so that he could complete his memoirs.
 He represented a return for her into the bosom of her progenitors and the conservative mode of life they embodied.
 Always drawn to vulnerable elderly men, Sarah could both worship Davis as the father she had lost so early in her life and nurse him as the child she had never had.
 Forgotten were her adventures into a more stimulating life of the mind.